MPourjam/MSD-Documents/docs/source/Registration/metabolomics_facility_registeration.rst

 **Excel Template Columns:**

 - *Sample_ID*: This column holds the MSD ID of your samples to be used in order to assign upcoming \
     metabolites in the file to proper samples of yours at MSD.
-MSD knows your samples by this IDs so \
+MSD knows your samples by these IDs so \
     that if you provide wrong MSD ID your metabolites in this Excel won't be assigned to your registered \
     sample at MSD. **NOTE** the second row of this column is empty.\
     *Normalization*: The normalization method which the metabolomics facility used for normalization. \
     **NOTE** the second row of this column is empty. \

 - *Metabolites Columns*: From column **C** you should have metabolites names as first row (i.e: header) \
     and the unit of values in the next row.
 There should be values of the corresponding metabolites in the \
     rows related to each of your samples.
 In case of not having values for a specific metabolite in a \
     sample value **N/A** should be placed.
 (See figure of second metabolites example Excel)

 .. _MetabolitesExcelScreenShot1: